realei/ai_learning_notes/coding/interview_questions.md

 Put another way: if our system could only support searching "friend of friend" paths in breadth-first search, it could now likely support "friend of friend of friend of friend" paths.
 We can support paths that are twice as long.

 **Additional Reading**: Topological Sort (pg 632), Dijkstra's Algorithm (pg 633), AVL Trees (pg 637), Red-Black Trees(pg 639).

+## Recursion and Dynamic Programming

+While there are a large number of recursive problems, many follow similar patterns. **A good hint that a problem is recursive is that it can be built off of subproblems.**

+When you hear a problem beginning with the following statements, it's often (though not always) a good candidate for recursion: "Design an algorithm to compute the nth .. :; "Write code to list the first n .. :; "Implement a method to compute all..:; and so on.

+### How to Approach

+**Recursive solutions, by definition, are built off of solutions to subproblems.** Many times, this will mean simply to compute `f(n)` by adding something, removing something, or otherwise changing the solution for `f(n-1)`.
+In other cases, you might solve the problem for the first half of the data set, then the second half, and then merge those results.

+There are many ways you might divide a problem into subproblems. **Three of the most common approaches** to develop an algorithm are **bottom-up, top-down, and half-and-half**.

+- **Bottom-Up Approach**

+The bottom-up approach is often the most intuitive.
+We start with knowing how to solve the problem for a simple case, like a list with only one element.
+Then we figure out how to solve the problem for two elements, then for three elements, and so on. **The key here** is to think about how you can *build* the solution for one case off of the previous case (or multiple previous cases).

+- **Top-Down Approach**

+The top-down approach can be more complex since it's less *concrete 具体的*.
+But sometimes, it's the best way to think about the problem.

+In these problems, we think about how we can divide the problem for case N into subproblems.

+Be careful of overlap between the cases.

+- **Half-and-Half Approach**

+In addition to top-down and bottom-up approaches, it's often effective to divide the data set in half.

+For example, binary search works with a "half-and-half" approach.
+When we look for an element in a sorted array, we first figure out which half of the array contains the value.
+Then we recurse and search for it in that half.

+Merge sort is also a "half-and-half" approach.
+We sort each half of the array and then merge together the sorted halves.

+### Recursive vs. Iterative Solutions 递归与迭代

+**Recursive algorithms can be very space inefficient.** Each recursive call adds a new layer to the stack, which means that if your algorithm recurses to a depth of `n`, it uses at least `O(n)` memory.

+For this reason, **it's often better to implement a recursive algorithm iteratively**.
+All recursive algorithms can be implemented iteratively, although sometimes the code to do so is much more complex.
+Before diving into recursive code, ask yourself how hard it would be to implement it iteratively, and discuss the tradeoffs with your interviewer.

+### Dynamic Programming & Memoization

+Although people make a big deal about how scary dynamic programming problems are, there's really no need to be afraid of them.
+In fact, once you *get the hang of 掌握窍门* them, these can actually be very easy problems.

+**Dynamic programming** is mostly just a matter of taking a recursive algorithm and finding the overlapping subproblems (that is, the repeated calls).
+You then cache those results for future recursive calls.

+Alternatively, you can study the pattern of the recursive calls and implement something iterative.
+You still "cache" previous work.

+*A note on terminology*: Some people call top-down dynamic programming "memoization" and only use "dynamic programming" to refer to bottom-up work.
+We do not make such a distinction here.
+We call both dynamic programming.

+One of the simplest examples of dynamic programming is computing the nth Fibonacci number.
+A good way to approach such a problem is often to implement it as a normal recursive solution, and then add the caching part.